cryptorats23/developers/docs/getting-started/concepts.md

 # Concepts {docsify-ignore-all}

-First, it is important to understand thsat **AirSwap is not an exchange**.
+First, it is important to understand that **AirSwap is not an exchange**.

 AirSwap has no order book, no deposits, no withdrawls and no counterparty risk.